Everything looks new when you give it a “fresh coat of paint,” but the cost to do so hinders people from taking the leap.

 For instance, you may decide to repaint closet interiors or ceilings at another time.
 This will save you both on the labor and on the paint.

-12- Be Intentional with the Paint
+12- Using the Same Color Paint

+If money is an issue, don’t change the color of your walls.
 By using the same color, one coat of paint may be all you need.
+This is especially true if the condition of your surface is good.

 While you may not want to paint every room the same color, reusing the same-colored paint will lower the costs you incur.